Our Board of Directors Executive Committee

 Chapter Administrator

-Audrey has enjoyed a long career as a professional photographer for the last 20 years.
-While her business was full time in Florida from its inception in 2008, her relocation to State College, PA in 2023 opened up an opportunity to add something new to her repertoire, as administrator for the PA/NJ chapter of TACF where she gets to flex many of the same muscles she uses in her business.
+Audrey has enjoyed a long career as a professional photographer.
+While her business was full time in Florida from its inception in 2008, her relocation to State College, PA in 2023 opened up an opportunity to add something new to her repertoire, as administrator for the PA/NJ chapter of TACF, where she gets to flex many of the same muscles she uses in her business.
 Having always felt a certain kinship with her favorite trees, Audrey feels right at home being a part of TACF.